3outeille/dvc-get-started-mnist/README.md

 tracked by DVC and can be retrieved using `dvc pull` from the configured remote.

-- `data/raw.dvc`: Contains a reference to the [Dataset Registry](https://github.com/iterative/dataset-registry) to download the MNIST dataset to `data/raw/`.
+- `data/raw.dvc`: Contains a reference to the [Dataset Registry][dsr] to download the MNIST dataset to `data/raw/`.

 - `data/prepared/`: Created by `src/prepare.py` and contains training and testing files in NumPy format.

 - `data/preprocessed/`: Created by `src/preprocess.py` and contains training and
-  testing files in NumPy format ready to be supplied to Tensorflow.
+  testing files in NumPy format ready to be supplied to `model.train`.

 ### Source Files